dwleonhardt/shhhhhh/the-graph.md

 ### Similarities to Minotaur

+* Wrapper for web3 to make data easier to consume
-* Focus on indexing, speed of data retrieval
+* Focused on indexing, speed of data retrieval
 * Provides validation
+* Handles reorgs
+* Uses postgres

 ### Differences from Minotaur

+* Built on JavaScript, TypeScript, and Rust
+* GraphQL query language
-*
+* IPFS file management

 ### Advantages Compared to Minotaur

 * Thorough token handling
 * Run your own Ethereum nodes or use their provided nodes (which are not up and running yet)
+* User friendly searching
+* Queries processed on a decentralized network, making them faster
+* Multiple node storage means built-in backups
+* No infrastructure to manage

 ### Disadvantages Compared to Minotaur

-* Not as customizable, although this will always be true compared to building custom software
+* Not as customizable (although this will always be true compared to building custom software)
+* Does not exist yet and will take a while to be fully supported

 ## Trying it out!